Explore, read, play, invent, build and learn — all about water and the rivers and streams in your community.

-We’ve designed the program to be user-friendly and adaptable.
+River Rangers is adaptable!
 Use the materials each day for five days in a row, or once a week for five weeks (or any other way you like) to add hands-on learning to your summer programming.
+The materials are designed for elementary-aged children, but can be adapted for older or younger kids.

-This version of River Rangers includes all of the topics, book recommendations, hands-on activities, STEM vocabulary, writing ideas, links to kid-friendly websites and apps, and appendix materials.
+This version of River Rangers includes all of the topics, book recommendations, hands-on activities, vocabulary, writing ideas, links to kid-friendly websites and apps, and appendix materials — water cycle basics, printable templates, and Growing Readers tip sheets.
 It does NOT include resources specific to the DC Metro area.

 Note: Be sure to view and print from Adobe Reader (or an alternative PDF reader), not your web browser.